IrisC113/study-of-power-outages/README.md

 #### **Year Analysis**
 Research question: is the absence of OUTAGE.DURATION dependent on the year?

--**Null hypothesis (H₀)**: the distribution of years is the same in the missing and non-missing groups in terms of length of time
+-**Null hypothesis (H₀)**: the distribution of years is the same in the missing and non-missing groups in terms of length of time.

--**Alternative hypothesis (H₁)**: the distribution of years is different in the time-length missing and non-missing groups
+-**Alternative hypothesis (H₁)**: the distribution of years is different in the time-length missing and non-missing groups.
 <iframe
   src="assets/year-missingness-proportion.html"
   width="1000"